YeodongYoun1995/YeoDongYoun1995.github.io/_pages/about.md

 - **B.S.** in [Field], [University], [Year–Year]

 ## Curriculum Vitae
-For my other details, please refer to my CV.
+For other details, please refer to my CV.